zhongwangwei/LandMesh/README.md

 Output directories are created within the `file_dir` specified in the namelist file (typically `base_dir/expnme/`).
 These include:

-- `contain/`: Stores containment relationship files, mapping grid cells between different resolutions or unstructured and structured grids.
+- `contain/`: Stores containment relationship files, mapping mesh cells between different resolutions or unstructured meshs and structured girds.
-- `gridfile/`: Stores the main grid definition files (e.g., cell vertices, connectivity).
+- `meshfile/`: Stores the main mesh definition files (e.g., cell vertices, connectivity).
-- `patchtype/`: Stores patch type files, which are often needed for domain decomposition in MPI-parallel models.
+- `patchtype/`: Stores patch type files, which are often needed for domain decomposition in MPI-parallel models for landmesh.
 - `result/`: Stores final mesh files from the last iteration of refinement.
-These are typically the primary output grids.
+These are typically the primary output meshs.
-- `tmpfile/`: Stores intermediate output files generated during polygonal grid refinement steps.
+- `tmpfile/`: Stores intermediate output files generated during polygonal mesh refinement steps.
-- `threshold/`: Stores threshold files used for adaptive refinement if refinement is enabled.
+- `threshold/`: Stores threshold files used for adaptive refinement if adaptive refinement is enabled.

 ## Execution Logic (V2)

 The core execution logic for v2, including the handling of different `mesh_type` values (`landmesh`, `oceanmesh`, `earthmesh`) and the adaptive refinement processes, is implemented in the `v2/mkgrd.F90` file.
-The main program block within this file orchestrates the grid generation steps.
+The main program block within this file orchestrates the mesh generation steps.

 ## Contributing

-Contributions to improve the grid generation tool are welcome.
+Contributions to improve the mesh generation tool are welcome.
 Please submit issues and pull requests on GitHub.

 ## License